graphic slider element

 Documents for Submitting a Dissertation

-Since no personal consultation hours can be offered at present, the procedure has changed.
+You can submit your application during office hours or send it by post.
 Please upload all documents (including the submission form) to Docfile and send the submission form in paper form (without attachements) and a bound copy of the dissertation to the doctoral office.
 Only Doctoral certificates must be submitted in the original.
 You will be notified when the application has been reviewed and you will be admitted to the doctoral examination.
 Then send the copies of the dissertation to your reviewers.
 Ask them beforehand whether a bound copy and/or a digital version is required.

 A processing time of up to four weeks can be expected.
 You can therefore send your dissertation copies to your examiners in advance, stating that they will be sent with reservations as you have not yet been admitted to the examination.